6 Singapore firms to establish partnership for KL-Singapore High-Speed Rail

 The KL-Singapore HSR is slated to be operational by end-2026.

-The Land Transport Authority and Malaysia's MyHSR Corporation will conduct an industry briefing on Wednesday to outline parameters of the upcoming AssetsCo tender for the KL-Singapore HSR, according to the media release.
+The Land Transport Authority and Malaysia's MyHSR Corporation will conduct an industry briefing on Wednesday to outline parameters of the upcoming AssetsCo tender for the KL-Singapore HSR.

 The AssetsCo (assets company) will be responsible for designing, building, financing and maintaining all rolling stock as well as rail assets such as power, signalling and telecommunications.